 Read topic summaries the teacher gives to your child

 If your child’s teacher gives out study guides to the students, then start learning as much as possible on it yourself.
 Refer to their notes, handouts, quizzes, book, etc. when you’re unfamiliar with an item on the guide.
 Then, test your child on the harder parts of the Science topics they need to know.
 This will help motivate them, as your child will know that you’re also willing to work hard with them, and they will appreciate having their own study partner.

-Another good tip is to look at the last two pages of each chapter covered on the test, and then test your child the review questions in the books.
-Often, the review questions are put there to check understanding, which is perfect for some quick last minute revision.
+Another good tip is to look at the last two pages of each chapter covered on the test and then test your child on the review questions in the books.
+Often, the review questions are put there to check understanding, which is perfect for some quick last-minute revision.
 Look at the first two pages of each chapter, and learn the basic information about each subtitle.
 Memorize quiz questions, and items handed to you in class.